lincza/ProduceLincKnowledgeBase/articles/Configuration/Master Data/Pallet Packing Setup.md

 ## Pallet Packing Setup purpose
 <br/>
 This document provides an overview of Pallet Packing Setup master data, including guidelines for setting this up and information on when and how this master data is used.
-Pallet Packing Setup is used to store and maintain two ‘facts’ or rules for your various outer pack codes:
+Pallet Packing Setup is used to store and maintain two �facts� or rules for your various outer pack codes:

 - the default pallet quantity for different outer pack codes and pallet configurations
 - the net weight, gross weight and standard outer pack conversions rates for outer packs